attack-of-perl/personal/332/Lab4/ReadMe.txt

 Name:Zach Perlman  444313
-Name:AB Brooks     441827
 Lab4
 12/7/2017
 ========================================================================
                                 LAB4
 ========================================================================
-Division of Labor:
-	Part II: Game Lifecycle Management:
-    Using our corrected Lab3 assignment as a foundation for this lab, we both split the work evenly to alter our GameBase, TicTacToe and Gomoku classes to fit the requirements of Part II.
-  Part III: Saving and Restoring a Game:
-		AB worked on the quit prompts and save/restore framework and Zach worked on restoring the TicTacToe & Gomuku games from a well-formatted state of our choosing.
-  Part IV: Adding a Sudoku Game:
-		AB created the Sudoku game files, designed a save/restore framework for Sudoku, and built a board and container of 81 pieces.
-Zach debugged the Sudoku game, bringing it to a working state and fixing ALL ERRORS!

 Formatting Saved TicTacToe Games: Our Approach
 	Our approach for saving a TicTacToe game creates a file that follows this format: